 On a recent trip to Southern California, I made plans to meet a friend for Happy Hour.
 I knew the venue would be crowded, but I had no fear.
 Why?
 I have a smartphone.
 He has a smartphone.
 There are no less than 28,756 ways for us to connect and ultimately enjoy a beer (or three) together.
 It’s almost difficult to remember what life was like before smartphones.
-The amount of computing power in our palms is mind boggling … at least for an old-timer like me.
+The amount of computing power in our palms is mind-boggling … at least for an old-timer like me.

 These days you can find apps that’ll age you 25 years or make you look 50 pounds heavier.
-However, it might be worth asking the question “What are some non-ridiculous, non-inane things that can be achieved with this technology?”
-Back in the dark ages, when I was still a day-to-day systems administrator, an “On Call Engineer” designation was accompanied with a bevy of restrictions.
-I either couldn’t leave my house where I had dial-up RAS access to my systems (yes, I’m that old) or I had to carry around a text pager that required me to deduce, in 160 characters, what the crisis du jour was.
+However, it might be worth asking “What are some non-ridiculous, non-inane things that can be achieved with this technology?”
+Back in the dark ages, when I was still a day-to-day systems administrator, an “On Call Engineer” designation was accompanied by a bevy of restrictions.
+I, either couldn’t leave my house where I had dial-up RAS access to my systems (yes, I’m that old) or I had to carry around a text pager that required me to deduce, in 160 characters, what the crisis du jour was.

-If I could be 23 years old and starting my sysadmin adventures again here are the things that would be top of mind for me:
+If I could be 23 years old and starting my sysadmin adventures again, here are the things that would be top of mind for me:

 Easy-Peeze (Is Setup a Breeze?)

 Think about the logistics of getting all performance and availability details off your network and into a smartphone display.
 ACLs, DMZs, and encryption, oh my!
 It’s enough to spike the heart rate of any Information Security guy worth his salt.
-Any mobile application must be easy to setup or it’ll never get done.
+Any mobile app must be easy to setup or it’ll never get done.

 A Palantir For My Processes